jbrennan/style/code_style.md

 Methods should be given descriptive names, where clarity is the most important feature.
 Names should be camel-cased with the initial letter lowercased.

 Make method names as long as necessary, naming with hints towards the condition, cause, and return value of the method.
-Methods should read like sentences, and the developer should grasp exactly the purpose of the method and invocation simply by reading its name.
+Methods should read like sentences, and the developer should exactly grasp the purpose of the method and invocation simply by reading its name.

-Selector pieces (i.e. the bits between the pieces, which are all really part of the selector) should be named without the use of `and`, `with`, etc. These conjunctions are not necessary and become excessive after only a few instances.
-Exceptions can be made for methods taking only one parameter.
+The single parts of the selector (i.e., the words between the colons) should be named without the use of `and`, `with`, etc. These conjunctions are not necessary and become excessive after only a few instances.
+Exceptions can be made for the first part of the selector.

-	- (id)initWithFrame:(CGRect)frame; // OK
+    - (id)initWithFrame:(CGRect)frame;                                         // Good
-	- (id)initWithFrame:(CGRect)frame backgroundColor:(UIColor *)color; // OK
+    - (id)initWithFrame:(CGRect)frame backgroundColor:(UIColor *)color;        // Good
-	- (id)initWithFrame:(CGRect)frame andBackgroundColor:(UIColor *)color; // bad
+    - (id)initWithFrame:(CGRect)frame andBackgroundColor:(UIColor *)color;     // Bad

-When creating new methods which provide more options to existing methods, list all the original parameters in your new method *first*, before adding additional parameters (as in the `-initWithFrame:backgroundColor:` example above).
-The only exception to this being when the final parameter of the existing method accepts a Block object, in which case your additional method must keep the Block object paramter as the final parameter.
+When creating new methods which provide more options to existing methods, list all the original parameters in your new method *first*, before adding additional parameters (as in `-initWithFrame:backgroundColor:` above).
+The only exception to this rule is when the final parameter of the existing method accepts a Block.
+In this case, the new method must keep the Block paramter as the final parameter.

-	- (void)haveAPartyWithFriends:(NSArray *)friends cleanupHandler:(JPCleanupBlock)handler;
+    - (void)haveAPartyWithFriends:(NSArray *)friends cleanUpHandler:(JPXCleanUpHandler)cleanUpHandler;
-	- (void)haveAPartyWithFriends:(NSArray *)friends byob:(BOOL)byob cleanupHandler:(JPCleanupBlock)handler;
+    - (void)haveAPartyWithFriends:(NSArray *)friends
+                cateringAvailable:(BOOL)cateringAvailable
+                   cleanUpHandler:(JPXCleanUpHandler)cleanUpHandler;

-Selector signatures (in both interface and implementations) must follow the standard Cocoa whitespace pattern as demonstrated throughout this guide.
+Selector signatures (both interface and implementation) must follow the standard usage of whitespace as demonstrated throughout this guide.

 1. The method scope (`-` and `+` for instance or class method, respectively), followed by a space.
 2. The return type of the method, with a space between the type and the star (this is really just like a cast, and all casts must follow this guideline).
 If there is no star, then there is no space.
-Double-star casts (e.g. `(NSError **)` should not have a second space.
+Double-star casts (e.g. `(NSError **)`) should not have a second space.
-3. The start of the selector should directly follow the cast *with no space*.
+3. The start of the selector should directly follow the cast *without whitespace*.
 4. If the method takes parameters, they should follow a colon, their cast (with no space between the colon and the cast, and no space between the cast and the argument name).
-5. After all parameters, there should be a semi-colon in the declaration.
+5. After the last parameter in the declaration, there should be a semicolon in the declaration.
-6. After all parameters, there should be a space and then an opening brace on the same line in the implementation.
+6. After the last parameter in the implementation, there should be a space and then an opening brace **on the same line**.

+    // Declaration in header
     - (NSString *)stringByMashingFirstName:(NSString *)firstName lastName:(NSString *)lastName;

+    // Implementation in implementation file
+    - (NSString *)stringByMashingFirstName:(NSString *)firstName lastName:(NSString *)lastName {
+        // Do something ...
+    }

-Each method declaration should appear on its own line in an interface, below declared `@property` entries.
-Group related methods together, and add a line of whitespace between groups.
+Each method declaration should appear on its own line, below declared `@property` entries.
+Group related methods together and add a single line of whitespace between groups.

-Finally, don't be abusive with the compiler:
+Finally, do not be abusive with the compiler:

 * A return type must be provided, even though this is not required by the compiler.
 * All parameters must be named, even though this is not required by the compiler.
 * All parameters must be typed, even though this is not required by the compiler.

-		- validButStupidlyNamedSelector:::; // This kills the developer.
+    - validButStupidlyNamedSelector:::;    // Bad
-		- (NSString *)stringByConstructingURLFromHost:(NSString *)host path:(NSString *)path;

 ####Functions